emilylakic/CS426-licenseplatesensor/README.md

 ## CS426 License Plate Sensor Android App
 **How to Run**
+> *If using Simulator*
-> Open AVD Manager and choose a device
+> Open AVD Manager and create a Virtual Device